dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 The decision on this depends on the specific data element and disaggregation.
 For child vaccinations, the target age group for vaccinations is &lt; 1 year, and it might be common that there is no data to report in the 1+ year age group.
 Thus it would make sense to define the completeness for &lt; 1 year specifically.
 On the other hand, if “Confirmed malaria cases” is disaggregated into &lt; 5 years and 5+ years, facilities can be expected to have a values for each age group and it would make sense to consider both values to be expected; in this case, the denominator must be adjusted accordingly.

-The same consideration applies when data sets are disaggregated with an attribute option combination[LINK], though this is less common.
+The same consideration applies when data sets are disaggregated with an [attribute option combination](#about-additional-data-dimensions), though this is less common.

 The following table outlines the alternative approaches for configuring the numerator, considering whether the data element is disaggregated, how to evaluate completeness of disaggregations when applicable, and whether they can be configured directly in indicators or first using predictors.